-How might ineffective assistance at sentencing impact a habeas corpus petition?
+How might ineffective assistance at sentencing impact a habeas corpus petition in Connecticut?
 Find out here.

 [A] criminal defendant has a constitutional right to effective assistance of counsel during the sentencing stage and a constitutional right not to be sentenced on the basis of improper factors or erroneous information.”
 State v.
 Patterson, 236 Conn.
 561, 573 (1996); also see Mempa v.
 Rhay, 389 U.S. 128 (1967)(constitutional right to counsel at sentencing); Also Hilton v.
 Commissioner, 161 Conn.
 App.
 58, 77 (2015).